-Did you know that over 85% of mothers of multiples experience postpartum depression (PPD).
+Did you know that over 85% of mothers of multiples experience some form of postpartum depression (PPD) and/or postpartum anxiety?
 Because our bodies experience such high “highs” in hormone level, we can hit bottom very fast after the delivery of our children.

-Did you know that pregnancy related problems like pre-eclampsia, gestational diabetes, and preterm labor often increase the chance that you will have PPD.
+Did you know that pregnancy related problems like preeclampsia, gestational diabetes, thyroid issues, and preterm labor often increase the chance that you will have PPD.
 Pregnancy related issues can cause moms to feel guilt and sadness more often then moms who had a flawless pregnancy.

 What is PPD?
 Postpartum depression, sometimes called “Baby Blues”, is a moderate to severe depression that occurs after a woman gives birth.
 This depression is caused by the hormonal changes that typically occur with any pregnancy.